MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-work-items.md

    :::image type="content" source="media/confirm-delete-attachment.png" alt-text="Screenshot showing Delete button for confirming delete action.":::

-The deleted attachment cannot be restored and is permenantly removed after 28 days.
+The deleted attachment cannot be restored and is permanently removed after 28 days.
 In the meantime, if you have permissions, you can [permanently delete](#permanently-delete-attachments) it.

 ## Permanently delete attachments